-Exterior unheated footings, such as those for isolated exterior piers, are more prone to deleterious movement associated with frost action than the exterior walls of the structure proper and require additional protection, such as soil cover of 2.1 m or a combination of soil cover and foundation insulation.
+Exterior unheated footings, such as those anticipated for the lower level walkout terraces, are more prone to deleterious movement associated with frost action than the exterior walls of the structure proper and require additional protection, such as soil cover of 2.1 m or a combination of soil cover and foundation insulation.

-However, foundations which are founded directly on clean, surface-sounded bedrock with no cracks or fissures, and which is approved by Paterson at the time of construction, is not considered frost susceptible and does not require soil cover.
+However, foundations which are founded directly on clean, surface-sounded bedrock without cracks or fissures, and which is approved by Paterson at the time of construction, is not considered frost susceptible and does not require soil cover.